 Vibration Machines vs. Vibration Plates – What You Need To Know

 You made it past our vibration machines list and you’re still looking for more?
-Most people don’t know this, but there is an alternative to vibration machines known as “vibration plates“.
+Most people don’t know this, but there is an alternative to whole body machines known as “vibration plates“.
 Here are some of the differences:

 |Feature||Vibration Machines||Vibration Plates|